Menu

 PE

-PE is every Wednesday and Friday.
+PE is every Monday and Tuesday.
 Please ensure your child wears their named, correct PE kit in school on these days, that earrings are not worn and long hair is tied up.

 WATER BOTTLES